GitLab High Availability With DRBD & Pacemaker

 Accessing GitLab

-💡 TIP: The default external_url value of https://gitlab.example.com is defined in /etc/gitlab/gitlab.rb.
-Defining a DNS record or hosts entry for client machines to resolve to the virtual IP address of 192.168.222.200 is recommended.
-If the external_url needs to be updated, modify the value and run gitlab-ctl reconfigure on the node where GitLab is running.
+💡 TIP: GitLab defines the default external_url as https://gitlab.example.com in /etc/gitlab/gitlab.rb.
+Consider adding a DNS record or /etc/hosts entry on client machines that resolves to the virtual IP address (192.168.222.200).
+To update the external_url, change the value and run gitlab-ctl reconfigure on the node where GitLab is currently running.

 Failure modes

-This section highlights specific failure modes and the cluster’s corresponding reaction to the events.
+This section walks through specific failure modes and how the cluster responds to each one.

-When one cluster node suffers an unexpected outage, the cluster migrates all resources to the other node.
+When a cluster node suffers an unexpected outage, Pacemaker marks it Offline and starts the affected resources on the surviving peer.

-You should work to resolve the issue that caused the node failure and bring the node back to normal operation.
-This returns the cluster back to a healthy state.
+Investigate the cause and bring the node back online to restore the cluster to a healthy state.

-When the storage backing a DRBD resource fails on the Primary node, DRBD transparently detaches from its backing device, and continues to serve data over the DRBD replication link from its peer node.
+When the storage backing a DRBD resource fails on the Primary node, DRBD transparently detaches from its backing device and serves data over the replication link from its peer node.

-You should work to resolve the disk failure or replace the disk on the Primary node to return the cluster to a healthy state.
+Resolve the disk failure or replace the disk on the Primary node to restore the cluster to a healthy state.

-In case of a gitlab-runsvdir.service unexpected shutdown, a segmentation fault, or similar, the monitor operation for the p_gitlab resource detects the failure and restarts the systemd service.
+If gitlab-runsvdir.service unexpectedly shuts down, segfaults, or otherwise fails, the monitor operation of the p_gitlab resource detects the failure and restarts the service.

-📝 NOTE: The gitlab-runsvdir systemd service starts the Omnibus GitLab interface.
-You can interact with this through the gitlab-ctl front end.
-Omnibus is responsible for running essential sub-processes such as postgresqlnginxgrafana, among others.
-If a sub-process is killed, Omnibus will attempt to restart it.
-Running gitlab-ctl status will output all processes managed by Omnibus.
+📝 NOTE: The gitlab-runsvdir systemd service starts the Omnibus GitLab interface, which you interact with through the gitlab-ctl front end.
+Omnibus runs essential sub-processes such as postgresql, nginx, and grafana.
+If a sub-process is killed, Omnibus attempts to restart it.
+Run gitlab-ctl status to list all processes that Omnibus manages.

 If the DRBD replication link fails, DRBD continues to serve data from the Primary node, and re-synchronizes the DRBD resource automatically as soon as network connectivity is restored.